 With blue potatoes on my hands I’m now challenged to come up with a few recipes that show off their beautiful color.
 We’ll start with a potato salad.

-The flavor of the blue potatoes doesn’t really stand out, but they do have a very smooth texture.
+The flavor of the blue potato doesn’t really stand out, but they do have a very smooth texture.
 When cooked until soft (but still firm enough to hold their shape) they are perfect for potato salad.

 Now the question is – if you put this on your picnic table would people be adventurous enough to eat it?!

-~ 1 ¾ lbs blue potatoes
+~ 1 ¾ lbs. blue potatoes

 1 small bell pepper, diced (I used a purple lilac pepper)